kubernetes/ingress-gce/README.md

 ## Overview

-__A reminder on GCE L7__: Google Compute Engine does not have a single resource that represents a L7 loadbalancer.
+**GCP HTTP(S) Load Balancer**: Google Compute Platform does not have a single resource that represents a L7 loadbalancer.
 When a user request comes in, it is first handled by the global forwarding rule, which sends the traffic to an HTTP proxy service that sends the traffic to a URL map that parses the URL to see which backend service will handle the request.
 Each backend service is assigned a set of virtual machine instances grouped into instance groups.

-__A reminder on Services__: A Kubernetes Service defines a set of pods and a means by which to access them, such as single stable IP address and corresponding DNS name.
+**Services**: A Kubernetes Service defines a set of pods and a means by which to access them, such as single stable IP address and corresponding DNS name.
 This IP defaults to a cluster VIP in a private address range.
 You can direct ingress traffic to a particular Service by setting its `Type` to NodePort or LoadBalancer.
 NodePort opens up a port on *every* node in your cluster and proxies traffic to the endpoints of your service, while LoadBalancer allocates an L4 cloud loadbalancer.

 ### What is an Ingress Controller?